Andrew McCutchen Player Props: Pirates vs. Tigers

-On Tuesday, Andrew McCutchen (batting .167 in his past 10 games) and the Pittsburgh Pirates play the Detroit Tigers, whose starting pitcher will be Matt Manning.
-First pitch is at 7:05 PM ET.
+Andrew McCutchen -- .167 average over his past 10 games -- will be in action for the Pittsburgh Pirates against the Detroit Tigers, with Eduardo Rodriguez on the hill, on August 2 at 12:35 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Phillies.
+In his most recent game he had a one-hit showing (1-for-4) against the Tigers.

 Andrew McCutchen Game Info & Props vs. the Tigers